-You may be keen to hang on to summer but as the weather becomes more autumnal, just cast your mind back to the freezing temperatures of last winter and the issues that they caused.
+You may be keen to hang on to summer but as the weather becomes more autumnal, just cast your mind back to the wildly varying temperatures we've seen over the last few years and the issues that they caused.
 Following a few simple steps now, before you’re ready to turn the heating back on, will help you prevent the common problems that people can experience in the transition into autumn.

 One of the most common times to experience issues with your boiler is when you turn the heating back on in the autumn after being off over the spring and summer.
 Be proactive now and minimise the chances of things breaking down when you really need them.